UPPMAX/programming_formalisms/docs/social_coding/README.md

 !!!- info "Learning objectives"

+    - Understand what social coding is
+    - Understand why social coding is important
     - Understand why pair programming is important
     - Understand how good pair programming looks like
     - Practice pair programming